-The corporate income tax is the estimated charge for the period amounting to EUR.
-The rate for the financial year 2017 is 25%.
+The corporate income tax is the estimated charge for the period amounting to EUR 8,395 The rate for the financial year 2020 is 16,5% (for taxable amount up to 200,000 EUR).

-BNP Paribas Issuance B.V. has entered into a consolidated tax group (fiscale eenheid) for Dutch corporate income tax purposes with other BNP Paribas group entities domiciled in the Netherlands effective as of 1 January 2015.
-From 1 January 2017 BNP Paribas SA Netherlands Branch acts as parent of this consolidated tax group.
-As a consequence the Company can be held liable for the corporate income tax due by the consolidated tax group.
+As from 1 January 2020 BNP Paribas Issuance B.V. makes no more part of the consolidated tax group (fiscale eenheid) for Dutch corporate income tax purposes with other BNP Paribas group entities domiciled in the Netherlands.